gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please see <a href="#improved-feedback-when-skipping-tasks-with-no-source-input">Improved feedback when skipping tasks with no source input</a>.

-### Setting Javadoc options
+### Setting JavaDoc options

-When the now deprecated `Javadoc.setOptions(MinimalJavadocOptions)` method is called with a `StandardJavadocDocletOptions`, it replaces the task's own `options` value.
-However, calling the method with a parameter that is not a `StandardJavadocDocletOptions` will only copy the values declared by the object, but won't replace the `options` object itself.
+When the deprecated `Javadoc.setOptions(MinimalJavadocOptions)` method is called with a `StandardJavadocDocletOptions`, it replaces the task's own `options` value.
+When calling the method with a parameter that is not a `StandardJavadocDocletOptions`,  only values declared by `MinimalJavadocOptions` will be copied.

 ### compileOnly no longer extends compile